A note on twisted Dirac operators on closed surfaces: Applications of the main results

-Consequently, we get restrictions for the existence of non-trivial solutions to \(D^{\phi^\ast TN}=0\).
-This was already proven in \cite{MR2496649} giving rise to a structure theorem for Dirac-harmonic maps between closed surfaces.
-Moreover, it was also shown that in this case there holds equality in \eqref{dh-maps-surfaces}.
-Note that \eqref{dh-maps-surfaces} improves the estimate \eqref{inequality-spheres} in the case that \(M=N=S^2\). \end{Bem}

-\begin{Bem} The estimate \eqref{estimate-dirac-harmonic} still holds if we consider \emph{Dirac-harmonic maps with torsion} between surfaces, which were introduced in \cite{doi:10.1142/S0219199715500649}.
+Equality \eqref{estimate-dirac-harmonic} still holds if we consider \emph{Dirac-harmonic maps with torsion} between surfaces, which were introduced in \cite{MR3493217}.
 In this case one considers a metric connection with torsion on \(TN\).
-However, the degree of the vector bundle \(\phi^\ast TN\) does not depend on the chosen connection and thus the torsion does not contribute.
-One can also check this by a direct calculation: The torsion of the connection on \(TN\) contributes to the curvature by a divergence term, which vanishes after integration. \end{Bem}
+On a surface a metric connection with torsion \(\nabla^{\scriptscriptstyle Tor}\) is given by